jina-ai/jina/docs/tutorials/video-search.md

 ## Build the Flow

 Given that there is no text available, we can not use the text information of the video to match the query text directly.
-Instead, we need figure out another way to match videos and texts.
+Instead, we need to figure out another way to match videos and texts.
 One way to find such matches is to use the video frames because part of the information in the videos can be captured by the frames.
 To be more concrete, we can find the related frames with similar semantics to the query texts and afterwards return the videos containing these frames.
 This requires models to encode the video frames and the query texts into the same space.
 In this case, the pretrained cross-modal models can help us out.

 ```{admonition} Use the other information of videos